-The committee observed in Tharake Nithi County that.-
+The committee observed in Tharaka Nithi County that:-

 - 1. The historical background of Tharaka people settlement in Kwang'ombe/Kiburine dates as early as 1960 according to the boundaries of 1954 imposed by colonial Government which have never been changed in other parts of Kenya, but were changed in Tharaka. - 2.
 There is insecurity in Murinda due to historical land injustices hence there is no peace and further residents have been denied title deeds in Murinda sub-location, Gakurungu Location, Chiaaringa Wards, Tharaka sub-country, Tharaka- Nithi County. - 3.
 The Ogongo Taskforce Report Gazette Notice NO. 6064 of 11412 2008 was not implemented in its full content by the Government - 4.
+Over 3,500 Tharaka families are displaced and primary schools destroyed during clashes of 1997 between Igembe and Kamba against Tharaka people, the Primary Schools include;

+Karimba Primary School Code Number 84-069-03-023

-Over 3,500 Tharaka families are displaced and primary schools destroyed during clashes of 1997 between Igembe and Kamba against Tharaka people, the Primary Schools include; - i.
-Karimba Primary School Code Number 84-069-03-023 - ii.
-Kabangua Primary School Code Number 84-069-03-021 - ini.
-Mpunguru Primary School Code Number 84-069-03-024 - iv.
-Machabini Primary School Code Number 84-069-03-022 - v.
-Kanjoro Primary School Code Number 84-069-03-027 - vi.
-Riamiku Primary School Code Number 84-069-03-025 - vii.
-Kiumbe Primary School Code Number 84-069-03-026 - 5.
-There is insecurity and lack of cohesion among the population living along the borders of .
-Tharaka Nithi and Meru. - 6.
-There are visible signs of historical injustices imbedded on the Tharaka Community. - 7.
-There are IDPS still living in KINDANI as a result of the 1997 clashes.
+1. Karimba Primary School Code Number 84-069-03-023 ii.
+Kabangua Primary School Code Number 84-069-03-021 iii.
+Mpunguru Primary School Code Number 84-069-03-024 iv.
+Machabini Primary School Code Number 84-069-03-022 v.
+Kanjoro Primary School Code Number 84-069-03-027 vi.
+Riamiku Primary School Code Number 84-069-03-025

+5. There is insecurity and lack of cohesion among the population living along the borders of .
+Tharaka Nithi and Meru.